tutek1/DTLabs/02_Player/lab02.md

     ...
     rotation_degrees.x = clamp(rotation_degrees.x, camera_limit.x, camera_limit.y)
 ```
-We use the property of `rotation_degrees` so that we can also have the export parameter in degrees, which is easier to work with for humans.
+We utilize the `rotation_degrees` property so that we can also have the export parameter in degrees, which is easier for humans to work with.

 > aside positive
 > The `clamp()` function restricts the given value between a maximum and a minimum.
 If the **value** is bigger than the maximum, it is set to the maximum.
 The inverse applies to the minimum.